debops/debops/docs/getting-started.rst

 Initial configuration
 ---------------------

-The default configuration of the ``debops.pki`` role and environment it creates is designed to automatically provide valid X.509 certificates within the DebOps cluster - a central Certificate Authority located on Ansible Controller automatically signs certificate requests from remote hosts, which are uploaded by Ansible to the ``secret/`` directory.
+The default configuration of the ``debops.pki`` role and the environment it creates is designed to automatically provide valid X.509 certificates within the DebOps cluster – a central Certificate Authority located on the Ansible Controller automatically signs certificate requests from remote hosts, which are uploaded by Ansible to the :file:`secret/` directory.
 Signed certificates are downloaded to the remote hosts and automatically enabled, when necessary.

 All of the remote hosts managed by DebOps will have the internal Root